aminekarimii/analytiks/README.md

 ## ✏️ Description
 An android library that centralizes analytics services in one place can be a useful tool for developers who want to track the usage and performance of their app.
-Should be easy as it sounds, a single implementation to start with the base analytics core features, and then you can add each analytic service separately (to preserve library size).
+Should be easy as it sounds, a single implementation to start with the base analytics core features, and then you can add each analytics service separately (to preserve library size).
 A debug analytics mode that can log the same properties in the debug console.

 ![Scheme of the library logic](https://user-images.githubusercontent.com/20410115/225161402-d3a7d24f-da0d-4360-abab-fe86c68f0214.png)